Idaho College of Osteopathic Medicine

 Idaho College of Osteopathic Medicine (ICOM) is a private, for-profit osteopathic medical school.
-Founded in 2016, ICOM is located at the Meridian campus of Idaho State University (ISU).
+The college is currently owned by Rice University, a private university based in Houston, and TPG, an international private equity company.
+Founded in 2016, ICOM is located next to the Meridian campus of Idaho State University (ISU).
 At ICOM, students can earn a Doctor of Osteopathic Medicine (D.O.) degree.

 History

-Before ICOM was established, Idaho was the most populous state without a medical school of its own.
-Although Idaho is among the most rapidly growing areas of the country, the state ranks 49th in physicians per capita.
-In December 2017 COCA granted ICOM pre-accreditation status and authorized the recruitment of 162 students.
-ICOM matriculated its second class of students in August 2019.